Zebbeni/protozoa/resources/README.md

 resolution.

-The renderer then composites at draw time: under-body overlays first, then the body variant matching the organism's defense feature, then over-body sensor overlays on top.
+The renderer then composites at draw time: under-body overlays first, then the body variant matching the organism's Defense score, then over-body sensor overlays on top.

 ## One file, all resolutions

-Every sprite — every organism size, every food size, walls, every body variant, every feature overlay — lives in **one** `.aseprite` file.
+Every sprite — every organism size, every food size, walls, every body variant, every appearance overlay — lives in **one** `.aseprite` file.
 Slice names carry the resolution, so the same file can hold `small_4`, `small_8`, and `small_16` slices side by side.
 The script handles the rest.